I have resigned from my role as a personal assistant to work for myself.

 As you can imagine, I talked to my family and friends before making this decision.
 During these discussions, I received some interesting questions and feedback.

 Most of the feedback was based on money, which made sense.

 It is one thing to chase after what you want in life, quite another not to be able to pay the electricity bill.

 The other major issue of contention was based around my age.

 I probably haven’t mentioned this before on my blog.

 I am 45 years old.
-I will turn 46 mid 2011.
-I am not a twenty something blogger.
-(No offence intended to 20 something bloggers, I read and am a fan of many of your blogs).
+I’m not a twenty-something blogger.
+(No offense intended to 20 something bloggers, I read and am a fan of many of your blogs).

 Here are some of the fears that raised their ugly head during discussions with people.

 You will find it hard to get another job

 I had quite a few people whip this little gem out.